Glenn Beck: 2011 Norway attacks

-Trump comments and 2016 SIRIUS XM Suspension
+Trump comments and 2016 SiriusXM suspension

 Beck opposed Donald Trump during his 2016 campaign for president, comparing him to Adolf Hitler and describing him as "an immoral man who is absent decency or dignity."

-Sirius XM suspended Beck on May 31, 2016, for remarks made during an interview a week earlier.
+SiriusXM suspended Beck on May 31, 2016, for remarks made during an interview a week earlier.
 During an interview with author Brad Thor about a hypothetical situation where Trump was abusing his power as president and Congress was unable to stop him, Thor asked "what patriot will step up and [assassinate him] if, if, he oversteps his mandate as president?"
 Thor and the show's general manager both denied that the comments were a call for his assassination.
-Beck's radio show was moved from the SIRIUS XM Patriot channel to the Triumph channel soon after.
+Beck's radio show was moved from the SiriusXM Patriot channel to the Triumph channel soon after.

 Beck's opposition to Trump did not sit well with many Trump supporters and hurt his businesses and viewership.
 On May 18, 2018, Beck stated on his radio program that he intended to vote for Trump in the 2020 presidential election, calling Trump's record "pretty damn amazing".
 Beck said Trump's defeat in the 2020 election would be "the end of the country as we know it."